wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 ### Results (Scemarios)

-95000 hands, player 0 is dealt the specified hole cards in a 6-person game, and the results Try to define *bluff* in this context.
+95000 hands, player 0 is dealt the specified hole cards in a 6-person game, and the results.
+Try to define *bluff* in this context.

 hole_cards[313] - [ 25, 13 ] [ 'Kd', 'Ad' ]<br />
 30652 0.32265263157894736